 The Golden LEAF Foundation strives to be North Carolina’s best resource to create meaningful and lasting economic impact on rural, tobacco-dependent and economically distressed communities by working with a hard-to-solve need and bringing creative solutions to the table.

-In 1999, the North Carolina legislature created the nonprofit Golden LEAF Foundation to administer one-half of North Carolina’s share of the Master Settlement Agreement with cigarette manufacturers.
+In 1999, the North Carolina legislature created the nonprofit Golden LEAF Foundation to administer a portion of North Carolina’s share of the Master Settlement Agreement with cigarette manufacturers.

-Golden LEAF has been a steady hand providing resources to increase the economic opportunity for the state’s rural and economically distressed communities through a variety of grantsmaking building human and physical infrastructure.
+Golden LEAF has been a steady hand providing resources to increase the economic opportunity for the state’s rural and economically distressed communities through a variety of grantmaking building human and physical infrastructure.

 Golden LEAF is governed by a board of directors appointed by leaders of NC’s Legislative and Executive Branch.
 The Board has built the endowment in a responsible manner, while other states have used proceeds to balance budgets.

 The Foundation’s funding focuses on critical issues facing rural communities: advancing agriculture practices, creating opportunity for job creation and helping retain crucial businesses at risk for leaving an area, and readying the workforce.
-The foundation also works with schools to prepare students for college and the workforce and helps move communities toward economic vitality.
+The foundation also provides scholarships for students to attend college to prepare for the workforce and helps move communities toward economic vitality.

 The Golden LEAF Foundation is a champion for rural North Carolina, seeking ways to promote it as a destination for companies to bring jobs, communities to thrive and families to remain.